almeida-marcos/PlaylistGenerator/README.md

 # PlaylistGenerators
-Algorithm to automatically generate music playlists.
+Algorithms to automatically generate music playlists.

 ROPE (B**ro**wnian **P**ath g**e**erator) is an algorithm that generates a random path in a music space.
 This path is created using a Brownian Motion.